SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 What we did here?

-- With `TodoTaskPresenter newApplication: self application` we create the dialog presenter but not by calling `new` as usual but `newApplication:` and passing the application of current presenter.
+- With `TodoTaskPresenter newApplication: self application` we create the dialog presenter but not by calling `new` as usual but `newApplication:` and passing the application of the current presenter.
 This is **fundamentally important** to keep your dialogs chained as part of your application.
 If you skip this, what will happen is that the presenter will be created in the _default application_ of Pharo, which is called `NullApplication`.
 You do not want that.
-- `task:` set a new task.
+- `task:` sets a new task.
 - `openModal` will open the dialog in modal way.
-It means the execution of your program will be stop until you accept or cancel your dialog.
+It means the execution of your program will be stopped until you accept or cancel your dialog.
 - `updatePresenter` will call the method we defined, to update your list.

 Figure *@fig3@* shows how the task manager looks like.